SI-RO-MARK™ Marking Fluid

 - Shake tin and stir well with a broad flat paddle before using.

-- Dip the face of the Premier Branding Iron in the fluid and press firmly against the sheep.
+- Dip the face of the Premier Branding Iron in the fluid.
+Let the paint drip off the iron (into the can) to remove excess paint.

 - Let the sheep go after branding to prevent rubbing and smearing.

-Marking will last 2-4 months with variables (such as weather, wool etc).
+Marking will last up to 2-4 months with variables (such as weather, wool etc).

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.